-The alignment is primarily underground in this area so significant microclimatic impacts due to LMV movement, cold air pooling, shading, or wind pattern disruption are not expected to occur.
+The alignment is primarily underground in this area so significant microclimatic impacts due to LMV movement, cold air pooling, shading, or wind pattern disruption are not expected to occur in the areas where a cut and cover tunnel is being constructed.

-Predicted CO_2 emissions in the do minimum year of 2029 are detailed in the baseline Air and Climatic Factors Chapter of this EIS (Volume 1, Chapter 20).
-The annual CO_2 emissions from vehicle emissions that will be produced in 12.11 if the scheme is implemented are shown in Table 12.11, along with the percentage change relative to baseline emissions.
+Predicted $\mathrm{CO_2}$ emissions in the do minimum year of 2029 are detailed in the baseline Air and Climatic Factors chapter of this EIS (Volume 1, Chapter 20).
+The annual $\mathrm{CO_2}$ emissions from vehicle emissions that will be produced in 2029 if the proposed scheme is implemented are shown in Table 12.12, along with the percentage change relative to baseline emissions.

-Table 12.11 CO2 Emissions from Network in 2029 (tonnes per annum)

-Do Metro 2029 (tonnes annum-1) Change relative to baseline (%) 0.00/
+Table 12.12 CO 2 Emissions from Network in 2029 (tonnes per annum) Do Metro 2029 (tonnes annum -1) Change relative to baseline (%) 3,096,110 ^(a) - 0.6 %

-3,096,110 ^(a)